-Cosby lawyers slam accuser as 'pathological liar' at trial
+Cosby lawyers attack accusers' credibility, drawing prosecutor rebuke

 In all, some 50 women have accused Cosby of sexual assault going back decades, though only Constand’s case was recent enough for criminal prosecution.

-This is his second trial, after a deadlocked jury in the first trial failed to reach a verdict last year, just as a flood of sexual assault and harassment accusations against rich and powerful men gave rise to the #MeToo and #TimesUp movements.
+This is his second trial, after a deadlocked jury in the first trial failed to reach a verdict last year, just before a flood of sexual assault and harassment accusations against rich and powerful men gave rise to the #MeToo and #TimesUp movements.

 As in the first trial, Cosby declined to testify on his own behalf.
 He has denied wrongdoing, saying any sexual contact he had was consensual.

 His wife of more than 50 years, Camille Cosby, arrived in court on Tuesday for the first time since the trial began on April 9.
-As in the first trial, she only showed for closing arguments.

-If convicted of all three counts, Cosby would likely face up to 10 years in prison under state sentencing guidelines, although Pennsylvania law allows for a maximum penalty of three consecutive 10-year terms.

 Reporting by David DeKok; writing by Daniel Trotta; Editing by Cynthia Osterman